TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 1. Links a billing account to the project, which allows you to use Google APIs.
 1. Enables the Cloud APIs necessary for this workshop.
 1. Creates a service account, which is essentially a Google account for your application, and allows it to access the APIs.
     * As part of this step, you'll download a key which your application will automatically be made aware of.
 This key is used in lieu of a password for the account.

-##### Using your own machine
+#### Using your own machine

-You'll need to download [`gcloud`](https://cloud.google.com/sdk/gcloud/) first.
+Before doing the above, you'll need to download [`gcloud`](https://cloud.google.com/sdk/gcloud/) first.
 As an extra step, you'll need to login with:

 ```bash
 gcloud auth login